 Nanny contracts and payslips

-The document should include all terms and conditions that you have agreed upon, including the start date, hours of work, starting salary (which should specify gross or net), holiday entitlement etc. It should also include your agreement to operate PAYE on your nanny's behalf.
-The contract might also include a detailed description of your nanny's duties, house rules and disciplinary procedures and any other benefits to which you may make available to your nanny (e.g. use of a car or re-imbursement of motoring costs if she uses her own vehicle for work).
+The contract or statement should include all terms and conditions that you have agreed upon, including the start date, hours of work, starting salary (which should specify gross or net), holiday entitlement etc. It should also include your agreement to operate PAYE on your nanny's behalf.
+The contract might also include a detailed description of your nanny's duties, house rules and disciplinary procedures and any other benefits you may make available to your nanny (e.g. use of a car or re-imbursement of motoring costs if she uses her own vehicle for work).

 Nanny contracts are legally binding employment agreements that oblige both you and your nanny to keep to the terms of employment spelled out in it.
 These terms can of course be changed at any time by mutual agreement.